jakfol1217/Duel-IQ-fork/duel_based_system/README.md

-﻿The official implementation of work: Duel-based Deep Learning system for solving IQ tests.
+The official implementation of Duel-IQ system.